ankitapatil77/virtual-key-repository/README.md

              3) Add/Delete File/Folder recursively.

  Component Hierarchy:

-     File	                                                                      Description
+LockedMeMainProgram.java	 :
-LockedMeMainProgram.java	                          This program contains the Main method.
+                This program contains the Main method.
 It's the entry point of the program.
+FileMenuOption.java	       :
-FileMenuOption.java	                                This program contains methods for displaying menu options.
+                This program contains methods for displaying menu options.
+FileHandleOption.java	     :
-FileHandleOption.java	                              This program contains methods for handling different options from user input and calls respective methods from
+                This program contains methods for handling different options from user input and calls respective methods from
+FileOperation.java	        :
-FileOperation.java	                                This program defines all the operations required for displaying, searching, deleting, and adding files/folder.
+                This program defines all the operations required for displaying, searching, deleting, and adding files/folder.